Queer and present danger: after New Queer Cinema | Sight & Sound

-Almost a decade ago, the biggest independent-film news was the arrival of a phenomenon dubbed (by this writer, in this publication) the (S&S September 1992).
+Almost a decade ago, the biggest independent-film news was the arrival of a phenomenon dubbed (by this writer, in this publication) the New Queer Cinema (S&S September 1992).

 That was then, this is now.
 As this issue went to press, the most recent film that would seem to qualify for that moniker, Boys Don’t Cry (see page 18), had become one of the most acclaimed films of 1999.
 Based on the best made-for-the-movies true-crime story since In Cold Blood, Boys Don’t Cry tells the tale of a small-town boy from the land of country-western music who transgressed the rules of gender and finance and paid with his life.
 The fact that he turned out to have been a biological female who had changed names and cities to pass as male was central to the case and, by now, the legend; the fact that he’d forged cheques, less so.
 Not only had Brandon Teena started life as Teena Brandon, but he’d won girls over with a special brand of romantic charm lacking in the male of the species in the backwaters of America.
 For sure, the story had possibilities.